uwinfosec/uw_infosec/extra_materials/README.md

 A Note on Extra Resources
 ----------------------------

 In the InfoSec industry it's extremely easy to get overwhelmed by the amount of paths and resources available.
-Take this popular GitHub with a lot of resources: https://github.com/Hack-with-Github/Awesome-Hacking for example.
+Take [this popular GitHub with a lot of resources](https://github.com/Hack-with-Github/Awesome-Hacking) for example.
 After viewing it, you'll likely still be equally unsure of what to study in order to learn about an InfoSec path you're interested in.
 So a structured repository doesn't help, what does?

 Whenever we want to learn a new skill, we wait until motivation strikes us and set to work for a few hours, checking our phones and getting distracted along the way.
 This might work for some of us, but we encourage a different approach, specifically the 30-Hour Deep Work Approach.